lalaggv2/updated-portfolio/README.md

 I got the images online, copied them to my assets/image folder and then linked them to the cards.

 I spend a lot of time changing design elements like colors, widths, fonts, font sizes, images size and position, and so on.

+Also, some time was lost because things didn't work as expected or the look wasn't right, so they got deleted.

+The tutor helped me with some fixes and general questions about grids and html.